Mário Frias

-Mário Luís Frias (born 9 October 1971) is a Brazilian actor, and was a Special Secretary of Culture, a cabinet position in president Jair Bolsonaro's federal administration from 2020 to 2022.
+Mário Luís Frias (born 9 October 1971) is a Brazilian actor, screenwriter, and television host.
+He served as Special Secretary of Culture, a cabinet position in president Jair Bolsonaro's federal administration from 2020 to 2022.

+Presently he is a federal deputy for São Paulo for the Liberal Party since 2022.

 Career

 Special Secretary of Culture

 Frias took office on June 23, 2020.
 He is the fifth in the position since Bolsonaro's dissolution of the Ministry of Culture in 2019, and took office over a month after the previous secretary, Regina Duarte, was removed.

 Several artists, both supporters and critics of Bolsonaro's government, condemned the choice of Frias for Special Secretary of Culture.
 They argued that Frias is unfit for the job, that the government's office nominations were a 'joke', and compared him to former Education Minister Abraham Weintraub, who was involved in many controversies and faced heavy criticism for his actions during his time in office.
 Similarly to Weintraub, Frias was mocked for making grammar mistakes on tweets he posted after taking office.

 Despite being a vocal opponent of the perks of public office, in early 2022 Mário Frias spent over 10,000 dollars of public funds in a trip to the United States in order to visit MMA fighter Renzo Gracie and attend the release ceremony of his biography, written by Brazilian neonazi and former Special Secretary of Culture Roberto Alvim.